 ½ tsp Maldon sea salt

-Place a pan on the stove to heat.
+Start by placing a pan on the stove to heat.
 Once hot, put 5oz/140g of the caster sugar into the pan.

 Heat, shaking the pan occasionally until the sugar melts to a good caramel colour.